|

 who develop gallstones.

-Gastrointestinal absorptive disorders that interfere with the
+Gastrointestinal absorptive disorders that interfere with the enterohepatic circulation of bile acids, for instance pancreatic

 insufficiency secondary to cystic fibrosis and Crohn's disease also decrease secretion of bile acids and favour gallstone formation.